Am I Eligible for Gratuity After 4 Years and 11 Months? Seeking Advice on Next Steps

 chandra2009nath@gmail.com

 I have resigned from my company.
-I have worked for the company for 4 years 11 month( including notice period).
+I have worked for the company for 4 years and 11 months (including the notice period).
 I am concerned about my Gratuity Payment.
 My employer says Gratuity is paid to someone on completion of 5 years of service.
-Am i eligible for Gratuity payment ?
-If yes then what documents can i show to my HR to support the eligibility and what are other legal option available to claim my support.
+Am I eligible for Gratuity payment?
+If yes, then what documents can I show to my HR to support the eligibility and what are the other legal options available to claim my support.

 roop1119